skynet-guide/docs/docs/discover/tools/index.en.md

 ## In Development
 ### [Papyrus](https://gitlab.com/lukehmcc/papyrus)
-A simplified and modern UI to the Sia network build with `us` framework.
+A simplified and modern UI to the Sia network build with the `us` framework.

-*Written by: Danger & Covalent, Last Edit: April 14, 2021*
+*Written by: Danger & Covalent, Last Edit: May 4, 2021*